Tax & Compliance

 Compute & Select Clause

-Notes
+Feature: Notes

-Tabulate
+Feature: Tabulate

-Preview
+Feature: Preview

-Verify against the original document with synchronized highlighting — click any footnote to jump to source
+Verify against the original document with synchronized highlighting — click any footnote to jump to source.

 When are reassessment notices issued after 1 April 2021 within limitation under §149?
 Practitioners face these key determinations: